Where:

 With a population of 1,700 trees, the Charles River Esplanade turns all sorts of shades of red, orange, and yellow throughout fall.
 Open in Google Maps.

 The Comm Ave Mall (pictured) really steals the show as far as foliage goes in Back Bay.
 But the colors don’t stop there.
-You can peep spectacular foliage all throughout the Back Bay and its bordering neighborhood, South End, in autumn.
+You can peep spectacular foliage all throughout the Back Bay and its bordering neighborhood, the South End, in autumn.
 Look out for magnificent displays of pumpkins and gourds on residential steps in both neighborhoods.
 In the South End, check out Rutland Square and Southwest Corridor Park for all those foliage feels.
 Open in Google Maps.
 (Photo by @kylekleinphoto)

 Hidden gem alert: The above photo might look like it was taken at a pond in a quaint Vermont town, but it’s actually Chandler Pond in Brighton, MA -- 6 miles from Downtown Boston.
 Open in Google Maps.
 (Photo by @jackdarylphotography)